PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Session completed
 ```

-With the Jon user's password in hand, I ran the `post/windows/manage/enable_rdp` module, while this was probably unnecessary due to having seen the port was available, and was quickly able to connect as the our Jon admin user.
+With the Jon user's password in hand, I ran the `post/windows/manage/enable_rdp` module and was quickly able to connect as the our Jon admin user.

 ```
 meterpreter > run post/windows/manage/enable_rdp